patpiet/DAO_Launch_ROI_pred/README.md

 *   Grouped least appearing VCs and MMs as 'other'

 ## Exploratory Data Analysis
 Found some insights by visualizing data with **seaborn** and **matplotlib**.
-The other useful way to analyze was to create pivot tables.
+The other useful way to analyze data was through pivot tables.

 **Correlation of numerical data.**
 * There is relatively significant correlation between raised money and All time high ROI